PSRahul/image-editor-stable-diffusion/ideas.md

 ### Method 2

-Get all the segmentation mask in the image and match for the class in text prompt
+1. Get all the segmentation mask and bounding boxes in the image 2/ Crop the bounding box of each object instance
+3. Use a Multi-model model such as CLIP that can classify each bounding box instance to text prompt class
+4. Mask the assigned Bounding box with red color

 ## Task 2

 ### Method 1
-1. Lift the 2D image to 3D object.
-Rotate it
-2. Inpaint the Image
+1. Inpaint the Image to remove the object
+2. Synthesitze novel object view from the polar and azimuth angles
-3. Push the object back into the image by anchoring the center.
+3. Push the object back into the image by anchoring the object center with the bounding box center.

 pip install --no-build-isolation -e GroundingDINO